Ben-Flores/SummitSports/README.md

 ### Project Introduction

 #### Functionality
 Summit Stash is a desktop application that asks the user for their credentials (or helps them create new ones) in order to retrieve the inventory data that is visible to them from the external Microsoft SQL Server database.
 This data is formatted and displayed by the application so that a customer can select what items they will purchase or an employee can see what entries need to be edited.
-Any purchase or modification is processed by the application and results in an appropriate Transact-SQL query that is sent to the server to update the database in real time.
+Any purchase or modification is processed by the application and results in an appropriate Transact-SQL query that is sent to the server to update the database in real-time.
 Purchase details are stored in the database as well and can be used to generate reports of customizable time frames to aid the business in determining which products should be restocked and when.

 #### Notable Features
 * By combining both the employee interface and the customer interface in one application, Summit Stash aims to be as versatile as possible in the hands of your business.